ArijitKD/Internship-Form-App/README.md

-This is an internship registration form for Next24tech Technology and Services built using Python and tkinter.
+This is a cross-platform internship registration form for Next24tech Technology and Services built using Python and tkinter.